GSA/digitalgov.gov/content/guides/public-policy/privacy-and-security.md

 ## What is FISMA?

-FISMA requires agencies to protect federal information.
-It requires agencies to:
+The Federal Information Security Modernization Act requires agencies to protect federal information by:

-- Create cybersecurity plans
+- Creating a cybersecurity plans
-- Conduct regular risk assessments
+- Conducting regular risk assessments
-- Implement cybersecurity controls
+- Implementing cybersecurity controls
-- Continuously monitor their systems for vulnerabilities and attacks
+- Continuously monitoring their systems for vulnerabilities and attacks

 For more information, see the [Centers for Medicare and Medicaid Services’ helpful one-pager on FISMA](https://security.cms.gov/learn/federal-information-security-management-act-fisma).